mdx-js/eslint-mdx/packages/eslint-mdx/README.md

 ## Limitation

-> This parser/plugin can only handle ES syntaxes for you, markdown related syntaxes will just be ignored, you can use [markdownlint] or [remake-lint] to lint that part.
+> This parser/plugin can only handle ES syntaxes for you, markdown related syntaxes will just be ignored, you can use [markdownlint] or [remark-lint] to lint that part.

-I have a very preliminary idea to integrate with [remake-lint].
+I have a very preliminary idea to integrate with [remark-lint].

 ## Changelog